estelle/flexbox/draft/bak/01_flexbox.md

 The first important notion to fully understand is that of 'flex container', also known as 'container box'.
 The element on which `display: flex;` or `display: inline-flex;` is applied becomes a flex formatting context for the containing box's children.
 This element is known as the 'flex container.'
 Once we have created a flex container by adding a `display: flex` or `display: inline-flex`, we need to learn how to manipulate the layout of the container's children.

 The children of this container box are 'flex items'.
-They are called 'flex items' whether they are DOM nodes, text-nodes or generated content.
-Note that absolutely positioned flex items are flex items that are sized and positioned as though they are the only flex item in the flex container.
+They are called 'flex items' whether they are DOM nodes, text-nodes or generated content, as long as they are not absolutely positioned.

 We will first learn all about the CSS properties that apply to the flex container, including several properties that impact the layout of flex items.
 Flex items themselves are a major concept you need to grok, and will be [covered in full](link to flex items chapter) after we have a full understanding of the flex container and its associated CSS properties.